About this sector

 The creative sector encompasses an enormous range of talent.
-It contributes more than £50 billion to the economy.
+It contributes more than £70 billion per year to the UK economy.
 This briefing aims to support those seeking a career as an artist, maker, or performer.

-This briefing aims to provide some useful tips for all artistic and performance-based careers, as well as specific advice for the commonly requested careers below:
+This page provides some useful tips for all artistic and performance-based careers, as well as specific advice for the commonly requested careers below:

 - Art (Visual)

 - Creative Writing

 Further advice for each of these areas is included under ‘Entry Points’, while Prospects has a more detailed resource on creative career routes, and there are more resources for looking at the wider industry listed under ‘External Resources’ below.